Woodworking Plans | 16,000 Step-by-Step Projects

 Read the Entire Plan Before Cutting

-Sounds obvious, but it's the most skipped step.
 Read every page before you pick up a saw.
-You'll catch material conflicts, tricky sequences, and joinery steps that need to happen in a specific order — before it's too late to fix them.
+You’ll catch material conflicts, tricky sequences, and joinery steps that need to happen in order — before it’s too late to fix them.

 02